Canned foods America grew up on

 1940s: Eagle Brand Sweetened Condensed Milk

 What better way to finish off a fruit cocktail than with a glug of sweetened condensed milk – Eagle Brand to be exact.
-While the product dates right back to 1856, feeding troops during the Civil War, it gained in popularity through the 1940s.
-It was given to soldiers in both the First and Second World Wars, and served as a sweet and satiating snack for those back at home.
+While the product dates back to 1856, feeding troops during the Civil War, it rose in popularity through the 1940s.
+It was given to soldiers in both the First and Second World Wars and served as a sweet and satiating snack for those back at home.

-By the 1950s, the Second World War was over but the canned food revolution had life in it yet.
-Many soldiers who returned from war had developed something of a penchant for hearty canned meats and warming canned broths and, with more women working than ever before, it was imperative that family meals were quick and simple.
-It was in this decade that SPAM, an essential war food, sold its one billionth can.
+By the 1950s, the Second World War was over but the canned food revolution was only just beginning.
+Many soldiers who returned from war had developed a taste for hearty canned meats and broths and, with more women out at work, family meals needed to be quick and simple.
+It was in this decade that Spam, an essential war food, sold its one billionth can.

 1950s: Prem